Department of Homeland Security, Privacy Office.

 Authority for maintenance of the system:

-The purpose of this system is to support the processing of record access requests and administrative appeals under the FOIA, as well as access, notification, and amendment requests and administrative appeals under the Privacy Act, whether DHS receives such requests directly from the requester or via referral from another agency.
+The purpose of this system is to support the processing of record access requests and administrative appeals under the FOIA, as well as access, notification, and amendment requests and administrative appeals under the Privacy Act, whether DHS receives such Start Printed Page 6611requests directly from the requester or via referral from another agency.
 In addition this system is used to support agency participation in litigation arising from such requests and appeals, and to assist DHS in carrying out any other responsibilities under the FOIA or the access or amendment provisions of the Privacy Act.